rust-lang/rust/src/doc/book/dining-philosophers.md

 shadow the old one.
 This is often used so that you don’t need to come up with two unique names.

 With this, our program works!
-Only two philosophers can eat at any one time, and so you’ll get some output like this:
+No more than two philosophers can eat at any one time, and so you’ll get some output like this (due to the arbitrary order of execution of spawned threads, your output may be different -- and may be different each time you run your program):

 ```text
 Gilles Deleuze is eating.